nairnish/DSCI-644/README.md

 **Note: This repository contains several experimentation codes.
 For Phase-3 of the project, refer to prod.py and test.py**

 Steps for Execution:
-1. Run test.py -> This executes prod.py file which contains the implementation
+1. Run test.py -> This executes prod.py file which contains the implementation.
+Currently this code executes dataone_train.csv (single class data)
+2. To run multi-class - comment out line #105 and uncomment out line #108 to execute datamulti_train.csv (multi class data)